-St Hilda’s School Parliament comprises two elected reps per year from each of the five school Houses.
-Each house group has a rep from each form and these meet regularly to discuss year issues before the house take those issues to the full School Parliament.
+St Hilda’s School Parliament comprises 2 representatives from each tutor group.
+Each house group meet with year 11 leaders on a regular basis to discuss year issues before the house take those issues to the full School Parliament.
 Mr Martin organises the parliament and meets with them to identify key issues which will then be taken to Mrs Code for further discussion.

 What has the school parliament achieved this year?

 Meetings with the Catering Manager about meals.